-Technical SEO issues tend to hide in plain sight.
+Technical SEO issues hide in plain sight.
 To tighten up your technical SEO game, your SEO agency should go down the checklist:

 Mastering off-page SEO means mastering the fine art of backlinking — identifying opportunities to create legitimate backlinks from other websites — preferably sites that are relevant, high-authority, or both.

-Link building might involve reaching out to the target websites in hopes of being a source or a guest blogger, in exchange for the opportunity to place a link on their site.
+Link building might involve reaching out to the target websites asking to be a guest blogger for the opportunity to place a link on their site.
 It might also involve building “Skyscraper” content or “Ultimate Guide” content that attracts backlinks.

 Be careful, though — search engine algorithms are wise to spammy and disingenuous link-building schemes.
 If you or your SEO agency tries to build illegitimate backlinks, it could hurt your SEO rather than help it.

-Once your strategy is in place, keep an eye on your KPIs.
+Once your strategy is in place, monitor your KPIs.
 What is working?
 Do more of that.
 What isn’t working?
 Consider cutting it out of your strategy to focus on tactics that prove to be effective.
 No SEO strategy is static — it always evolves.